-To make jelly from scratch, we start by using the whole fruit, including the peel and core, which is cooked down and strained for the resulting juice and pectin.
-Pectin is the natural fiber (starch) within a fruit that helps the liquid juice solidify.
+To make jelly from scratch, we start by using the whole fruit, including the peel and core.
+The fruit is cooked down and strained.
+To the resulting juice, we add pectin.
+Pectin is the natural fiber (starch) within a fruit that helps to solidify the liquid juice.

 Jam vs. Jelly

 Although the process of making both jams and jellies involves using whole fruit, the finished jelly product contains just the juice of a fruit, whereas finished jams and preserves contain bits and pieces of the fruit itself.
-This is why jelly is so smooth compared to jam.
+This is why jelly is smooth (without lumps) and jam contains some fruit.

 - Fruit that is fresh and high-quality.
-You will get out what you put into jelly.
+Better quality ingredients yield better jelly.
 Always use the exact amount of fruit noted in the recipe—no more, no less.
-This helps maintain the correct balance between ingredients.
+This helps to maintain the correct balance between ingredients.
 If your schedule doesn’t allow you to make jelly when the fruit is fresh, freeze the extracted fruit juice and make the jelly another day.
 Freeze juice in straight-sided containers filled to about ½-inch from the rim.

-- Sugar increases the volume of the juice, sweetens it, sets the jelly, and helps prevent mold and fermentation.
-Use the exact amount of sugar listed in the recipe.
+- Sugar increases the volume of the juice, sweetens it, sets the jelly, and helps to prevent mold and fermentation.
+Use the exact amount of sugar given in the recipe.
 If you wish to use less sugar, use a recipe specifically developed to get the taste you want.
-Note substitutes such as corn syrup and honey mask fruit flavor.
+Be aware that sugar substitutes such as corn syrup and honey mask fruit flavor.

 - Pectin jells the juice when it is cooked.
-Some fruit has plenty of natural pectin, while others require added pectin to jell properly.
-You can buy pectin which available in both powdered and liquid form and be sure to follow the manufacturer’s directions.
+Some fruits contain plenty of natural pectin, while other fruits require added pectin to jell properly.
+You can buy pectin in both powdered and liquid form.
+Be sure to follow the manufacturer’s directions.

-- Acid thickens the juice.
-As with pectin, some fruits will have enough acid and other fruits need to be supplemented.
+- Acid thickens the fruit juice.
+As with pectin, some fruits will have enough natural acid and other fruits need to be supplemented.
 You can use lemon juice for the acid.

-Which Fruits Will Need Added Pectin and/or Acid?
+Which Fruits Will Need Additional Pectin and/or Acid?